What is the Christian Ashram retreat?

 The Bible Study Periods

 In addition to the Evangelist, we have a Bible Teacher.
-The Bible is the basic curriculum of the Ashram, for it is through the scriptures that we are introduced to Christ, become His disciples and receive power to serve in His Kingdom.
+It is through the scriptures that we are introduced to Christ, become His disciples and receive power to serve in His Kingdom.
 Come with open minds, questing spirits and an earnest desire to be fed from His word.

 Evenings of Silence